prachtsaal/prachtsaal.berlin/README.md

 The events shown as upcoming can be found in the `events` folder.
 We use Jekyll's support of `posts` for events and news.
 This means that the file needs to have the date in the filename in the form `yyyy-mm-dd-title.md`, and Jekyll will also automatically parse this information from the file name for you, and offer it as a `date` parameter.
 The rest of the information that can be customized to provide titles, images, and ticket links is in the "front matter," or the section at the top between the lines with three dashes `---`; these three dashes are required, and tell Jekyll to compile and process the page.

+If the event will occur over a range of dates, please set the date in the filename as the final day - this allows the event to show in the upcoming events section until the final day.
+You can set the start date in the front matter, as seen below.

 An preconfigured template of a markdown file can be found in `_templates/event-template.md`.

 ```